Inference in stochastic differential equations using the Laplace approximation: Demonstration and examples: A Stratonovich formulation

 \section{A Stratonovich formulation}

 While the previous has been for the \Ito\ formulation of stochastic differential equations, we now consider the Stratonovich stochastic differential equation

 where $\circ dB_t$ indicates the Stratonovich integral.
-Our motivation for including the Stratonovich interpretation in the analysis is not just completeness, but also and more importantly that the continuous-time limit is more tractable in the Stratonovich case, as will be reported elsewhere \cite{Thygesen2025sdeB}.
-Recall that if we choose
+Our motivation for including the Stratonovich interpretation in the analysis is not just completeness, but also that the continuous-time limit is more tractable in the Stratonovich case, as will be reported elsewhere \citep{Thygesen2025sdeB}.
+Recall \citep{Oeksendal2010,Thygesen2023sde} that if we choose